-For financial assets measured at fair value, except for equity instruments held for trading that must be measured at fair value through profit or loss, the Group determines, for each equity instrument, whether the instrument is measured at fair value through profit or loss or it irrevocably designates the instrument as measured at fair value through other comprehensive income.
+For financial assets measured at fair value, except for equity instruments held for trading that must be measured at fair value through profit or loss (FVTPL), the Group determines, for each equity instrument, whether the instrument is measured at FVTPL or if it irrevocably designates the instrument as measured at fair value through other comprehensive income (FVTOCI).

-For assets designated as financial assets at FVTOCI (Fair Value Through Other Comprehensive Income) at initial recognition, any changes in fair value after initial recognition are recognized as other comprehensive income.
+For assets designated as financial assets at FVTOCI at initial recognition, any changes in fair value after the initial recognition are recognized as other comprehensive income.
 If a financial asset at FVTOCI is derecognized, or the fair value decreases significantly, the amount accumulated in other components of equity is transferred to retained earnings.
 Dividends from financial assets at FVTOCI are recognized as profit or loss in principle.